mwlon/pcodec/README.md

 Each chunk begins with a magic "chunk" byte.
-Then the metadata section follows, containing the number of numbers, the byte size of the compressed body to follow, and ranges (or prefixes) used to compress.
+Then the metadata section follows, containing the number of numbers, the byte size of the compressed body to follow, and prefixes used to compress.
 There must be at least one number in each chunk.
-Each range has a count of numbers in the range, a lower and upper bound, a sequence of bits (the prefix), and optionally a "jumpstart" which is used in number blocks to describe how many repetitions of the range to use.
+Each prefix has a count of numbers in the range, a lower and upper bound, a Huffman code, and optionally a "jumpstart" which is used in number blocks to describe how many repetitions of the range to use.
 Using the compressed body size metadata and magic chunk/termination bytes enables fast seeking through the whole file.